 Unless we notify you in writing to the contrary, we will be treating you as a retail client.
 This means that you are afforded the highest level of protection under the regulatory system and should have the right to take any complaint to the Financial Ombudsman Service.

 There are other classifications of customer that don’t have these rights.
-These are “professional” customers – such as listed companies, local authorities and larger partnerships or trusts.
-Also “eligible counterparties” (e.g. national governments and other state bodies, banks or regulated financial services firms).
+These are “professional” customers – such as listed companies, local authorities and larger partnerships or trusts and as such these clients do not have recourse to the FCA, Financial Ombudsman Service or the Financial Services Compensation Scheme.

 If you are not happy with our Service

 If you have a complaint about your Adviser or any financial advice you have received from your Adviser please contact us at: 12 – 14 Carlton Place, Southampton, SO15 23EA.

 We will be happy to provide you with a summary of our internal procedures for handling complaints, this is available without charge upon request.

 If you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service (e.g. if we arranged insurance or a regulated mortgage product) at: